 City of Philadelphia

-The City’s Office of Transportation & Infrastructure Systems (OTIS) and the Streets Department manage the Roosevelt Boulevard “Route for Change” Program and provide technical expertise.
+The City’s Office of Transportation, Infrastructure, and Sustainability (OTIS) and the Streets Department manage the Roosevelt Boulevard “Route for Change” Program and provide technical expertise.

 The Pennsylvania Department of Transportation maintains the Boulevard and has been actively engaged with stakeholders and communities to improve the route’s safety for all modes.
 Regional PennDOT information can be found on the District 6 page.